 4. Chop spring onion along with leaves.

-5. Chop cucumber and tomatoes very finely so as to go nicely with little granules of Bulgur.
-Parsley, mint, as well as spring onion leaves, give very good taste to the salad, so use them liberally.
+6. Parsley, mint as well spring onion leaves give very good taste to the salad, so use them liberally.
 In case, parsley is not available then use the only mint. ( I used only mint).

-6. In the water used for soaking bulgur, you can even put the lemon zest, mint and parsley stems for flavoring.
+7. n the water used for soaking bulgur, you can even put the lemon zest, mint and parsley stems for flavouring.
 Later, just remove these.
-Tastes best when cold.

-Keyword Tabbouleh Salad, Tabouleh
+Tabbouleh Salad, Tabouleh

 Taan hai a-roi !!!!
 (Have a nice meal)…